cbolson/sandbox-react/autocomplete/README.md

 - Show list of matching countries as you type
 - Each result is clickable to complete the search field
 - No results returned until user has typed at least 3 characters
+- "reset" button to empty search results and search box

 ## To add